vlitzke/kitchenflies/DNAseq/06_targetInDels/README.md

 # Step 6: Target Insertions/Deletions

 A common downstream analysis for DNA-seq data is variant calling, that is, the identification of positions in the genome that vary relative to the genome reference and between individuals.
-A popular analysis framework for this application is GATK for single nucleotide polymorphism (SNP) or small insertions/deletions (indels)

-Can't download gatk3 anymore, Paul: won't be able to use gatk4 for droseu pipeline without modifications because it relies on RealignerTargetCreator, which isn't part of gatk4.

-so I actually had to use the bioinformaticians environment, because he has the older version working:
+To do so, we will need to figure out where small insertions/deletions (indels) are.

+I am not using gatk4 for the DrosEU pipeline because it relies on the tool RealignerTargetCreator, which is not a part of gatk4.
+However, I was not able to download gatk3 to my conda (it is now considered obsolete, and there are arguments about the necessity of running this tool/it might now be combined in other tools).
+So I used our bioinformaticians environment, because he has the older version working:

 `conda activate /mnt/shared/scratch/pjohnsto/apps/conda/envs/gatk3/`

+You will also need the following steps-
 1. Unzip your reference genome: `zcat ./PATH/TO/dmel-all-chromosome-r6.54.fasta.gz > ./PATH/TO//dmel-all-chromosome-r6.54.fasta`
 2. Create a dictionary: `picard CreateSequenceDictionary R=./PATH/TO/dmel-all-chromosome-r6.54.fasta O=./PATH/TO/dmel-all-chromosome-r6.54.dict`
-3. Create an index: `#amtools faidx ./PATH/TO/dmel-all-chromosome-r6.54.fasta`
+3. Create an index: `samtools faidx ./PATH/TO/dmel-all-chromosome-r6.54.fasta`

 ```
 gatk3 \